nicolasgranata/todo-list-react/README.md

 ## About The Project

-The goal of this project is to be a starting point for a simple CRUD made with React using Hooks.
+The goal of this project is to be a starting point for a simple CRUD made with React using Hooks and Typescript.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 More information about React ([here](https://reactjs.org/)).

 <!-- GETTING STARTED -->